michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/covid-19-plan.md

 ### Arrival

-* Youth leaders are responsible for arriving with healthy participants.&nbsp; We highly recommend and strongly request documented proof of a negative COVID test within 72 hours of arriving, OR proof of vaccination, OR have a completed health screening for each participant before leaving home.
+* Youth leaders are responsible for arriving with healthy participants.
+We highly recommend and strongly request documented proof of a negative COVID test within 72 hours of arriving, OR proof of vaccination, OR have a completed health screening for each participant before leaving home.
 * Keeping youth groups together (including on crews) to help keep people safe.
 We understand mixing groups is a large part of the relational experience at camp.
 If this is the safest option, we plan for this to be a temporary change for this year only.
 * We will ensure that the camp environment has been cleaned and disinfected and ready for you.